cpu/vexation/README.md

 "epjector" extends "apisafejector" to handle restoring control flow to the infected program's original entrypoint.
-Now when an infected program is run it will try to propogate the infection as before but when it's done it will run the original program.
-Now `calc` will not appear broken while it spreads the infection >:)
+Now when an infected program is run it will try to propagate the infection as before but when it's done it will run the original program.
+Now `calc.exe` and `cdplayer.exe` will not appear broken while also spreading the infection >:)